ietf-wg-cellar/matroska-specification/notes.md

 Old stereo 3D were displayed using anaglyph (cyan and red colors separated).
 For compatibility with such movies, there is a value of the StereoMode that corresponds to AnaGlyph.

-There is also a "packed" mode (values 13 and 14) which consists of packing two frames together in a `Block` using lacing.
+There is also a "packed" mode (values 13 and 14) that consists of packing two frames together in a `Block` using lacing.
 The first frame is the left eye and the other frame is the right eye (or vice versa).
 The frames **SHOULD** be decoded in that order and are possibly dependent on each other (P and B frames).